lesslol/JadeCore/README.md

 If you want to join our team you can just open issue requesting an invite and we will add you.

 This is GPL-based source so do whatever you want with it.
+Test

 ![ach_btpxep9i](https://cloud.githubusercontent.com/assets/812439/18764475/45ac7bd2-811a-11e6-8861-e5d518e5449d.jpg)